 Mount Eliza is a bustling seaside village nestled between Frankston and Mornington.
-The town centre is known as Mount Eliza Village and is the main shopping area for the suburb.
-Mount Eliza has many great cafes specialising in breakfast and lunches and some fantastic restaurants.
+It is approximately 62kms and a 56 minute drive using the M1 or M3 freeways from Melbourne CBD.
+The town centre is known as Mount Eliza Village and is the main shopping area.

 The coastline around Mount Eliza consists of jagged cliffs featuring scenic walking tracks above stretches of secluded sandy beaches in small bays and coves below.
 Access to most of the beaches along the coast is via residential streets which offer small car parks at their end points.
 Those residential streets feature upmarket dream homes and weekend retreats, many of which have spectacular views along the coast.